Belastungspruefung von Biokunststoffen (Foto: Heddergott / TUM)

 In the first two semesters mathematical and scientific basics as well as first technical basics are taught.
 From the second semester onwards, advanced physical modules lay the foundation for the special requirements of a materials science course.
 From the fourth semester onwards, an individual focus can be set on the basis of optional modules.
 Interdisciplinary elective modules combine various scientific disciplines in order to deal with concrete problems in a structured and interdisciplinary way.
 The knowledge acquired during the course of studies is applied in a research project.
 The course concludes with a bachelor thesis.

-- Subject Examination and Study Regulations (German language)
+- Subject Examination and Study Regulations (for students that began before winter semester 2021/22, German language)

 - Course Documentation (German language)